LAWNE-KEA/.github/profile/README.md

-Code of Conduct
+## Code of Conduct

 We’re excited to have you here!

 ## Who We Are
 We are **LAWNE**, a group of 5 passionate DevOps students studying Computer Science at **KEA**.
 Our focus is on mastering DevOps practices, fostering teamwork, and developing innovative solutions through real-world projects.

+## Our Pledge
+We, as members of LAWNE at KEA, are committed to creating a welcoming and harassment-free environment for everyone, regardless of age, gender identity, ethnicity, experience level, or other personal attributes.

 ## What We Do
 At LAWNE, we: